State and Local Policy Database

 Public Lighting

 We could not confirm if Las Vegas as adopted a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
 However, the city has adopted regional standards set forth by the Regional Transportation Commission, which mirror the industry American National Standards Institute/Illuminating Engineering Society of North American (ANSI/IESNA).
-Currently, 85% of city streetlights are LED.
-The remaining 15% will be replaced within the next 2 years.
+Currently, 95% of city streetlights are LED.

 Inclusive procurement